micro-os-plus/eclipse-demo-projects/f0discovery-blinky-micro-os-plus/cube-mx/README.md

 ProjectManager.LibraryCopy=0
 ```

-With this setting, the HAL & CMSIS code ends up in the `Drivers` folder.
+With this setting, the HAL & CMSIS code ends up in the large `Drivers` folder (more than 500 files).

 However, for consistency reasons, the Eclipse project will not use the files in this folder, but will copy the required files in the generated `stm32f0-cmsis-cube` and `stm32f0-hal-cube` folders.